petems/cucumber-puppet/README.md

 # cucumber-puppet

-cucumber-puppet allows you writing behavioral tests for your Puppet manifest.
+`cucumber-puppet` is a tool for behavioral testing of Puppet manifests.
+It provides the glue necessary to access Puppet's data structures from Cucumber's step definitions.

 It is currently in alpha testing.

 # Requirements

-cucumber-puppet should work with following program versions.
+`cucumber-puppet` should work with following program versions.
 Older versions might work as well, or not.

 - cucumber >= 0.6.4
-- gem-man >= 0.2.0
+- gem-man >= 0.2.0 (for reading man pages)
 - puppet >= 0.24.8
 - ruby >= 1.8.6
 - templater >= 1.0.0